Identify required files and interfaces for calling generated code in an external build process.

 Calls algorithmic functions

-example_main.c matches the order in which the subsystems are called in the test harness and in
+The order of function execution matches the order of subsystem execution in the test harness model and in

 rtwdemo_PCG_Eval_P5.h.
 If you change the order of execution in

-example_main.c, results produced by the executable image will differ from simulation results.
+example_main.c, results that the executable image produces differ from simulation results.

 Integration requires matching both the Data and Function interfaces of the generated code and the existing system code.
 In this example, the

-example_main.c file defines the data through #includes and calls the functions from the generated code.
+extern declarations.
+The file also calls the functions from the generated code.

 The system has three input signals:

-ImportedExtern) and the position signal is an imported extern pointer (
+ImportedExtern).
+The code accesses the position signal through an imported pointer (storage class

 rtwdemo_PCG_Eval_P5_Private.h.
-In a real system, the data would come from other software components or from hardware devices.
+In a real system, the data typically come from other software components or from hardware devices.

 Block state values (integrator, transfer functions)

-The following table lists the common Simulink® Coder™ data structures.
-Depending on the configuration of the model, some or all of these structures will appear in the generated code.
-In this example, the data is declared in the file
+The table lists the common data structures.
+Depending on the configuration of the model, some or all of these structures appear in the generated code.
+The data is declared in the file

 Data Type Data Name Data Purpose